crossbario/txaio/docs/api.rst

 .. py:function:: make_batched_timer(seconds_per_bucket, chunk_size)

-    This returns an object implementing :class:`txaio.IBatchedTimer`
+    This returns an object implementing `IBatchedTimer`
     such that any ``.call_later`` calls done through it (instead of via :meth:`txaio.call_later`) will be "quantized" into buckets and processed in ``chunk_size`` batches "near" the time they are